-Bill Cosby sex assault case: Five questions answered
+Bill Cosby sex assault case: Seven questions answered

-Bill Cosby is to stand trial for alleged sexual assault, a judge in Pennsylvania has ruled.
-After months of allegations from dozens of women, how did we get to this point?
+Bill Cosby has been convicted of sexual assault by a Pennsylvania jury.
+After years of allegations from dozens of women, how did we get to this point?

 Who is Bill Cosby?

-Bill Cosby is an American comedian and actor best known for his role as the father in the television hit The Cosby Show which ran from 1984 to 1992 and was a huge hit in the US and around the globe.
+Bill Cosby is an American comedian and actor best known for his role as the father in the television hit The Cosby Show which ran from 1984-92 and was a huge hit in the US and around the globe.